Two Georgia officers shot by suspected gunman holding teen hostage

 Breaking News Emails

-Two Georgia officers were shot on Thursday by an armed man holding a teenage boy hostage in a home, authorities said.
+Two Georgia officers were shot and wounded by an armed man holding a teenage boy hostage Thursday, authorities said.

+"We do not want to make a dynamic entry into the home," Henry County Police Capt.
+Joey Smith told reporters.
+"With communication with the individual, at least he's talking.
+That's helpful.
+We're going to wait as long as we can."

+"Hopefully, he will do as he said and release this individual," he said.

-The gunman opened fire on two officers who forced their way into the house, Henry County Police Captain Joey Smith said.
+The gunman opened fire on two officers who forced their way into the house, Smith said.
+Officers responded to a "trouble unknown" call around 10:45 a.m., he said.

+"They tried to make entrance into the home and gunfire erupted," Smith said.
+"The officers did not exchange fire.
+However, two officers were struck."

 One of the officers was shot in the hand, and the other was hit in the upper torso and hip.
 Both were taken to the hospital with non-life-threatening injuries.

-Smith said detectives believe there was a domestic situation at the home before the teen, who may be related to the shooter, was taken hostage.
+Detectives think there was a domestic situation at the home before the teen, who may be related to the shooter, was taken hostage, Smith said.

 "There may be another victim in the home.
 There was some evidence of that when we arrived on scene," Smith said.